Testosterone levels in men have been falling over the last 20 or so years.

 In general, getting anywhere from seven to ten hours of sleep a night has shown to be the ideal range for most individuals, and long-term studies have illustrated 15 percent increases in T levels for each additional hour of sleep you get.

-Key Takeaways: Sleep is foundational to your well-being, and getting the proper amount will help you increase your available testosterone count.
+Key Takeaways: Sleep is foundational to your well-being; getting the proper amount will help you increase your available testosterone count.

 4. Eat Plenty of Protein, Healthy Fats and Carbs

-It’s no secret that what you eat matters in terms of your overall health, and when it comes to testosterone, clinical studies have illustrated that diet has a major impact on its production, as well as on your T levels in general.
+It’s no secret that what you eat matters in terms of your overall health, and when it comes to testosterone, a University of Utah study illustrated that diet has a major impact on its production, as well as on your T levels in general.

 Interestingly, it isn’t just overeating or eating the wrong types of food that can contribute to lower T levels.
-One clinical study showed that constant dieting and calorie-restricting activities can also have an adverse effect on your testosterone production.
+One study from the University of Santiago de Compostela indicated that some protein-deficient hospital patients suffered from lower T production.

-Specifically, protein and carbs have been shown to improve and optimize levels, especially when paired with resistance training.
-Also, however, getting the right amount of healthy fats has also been noted to improve T levels and optimize your health in more general terms.
+Also, getting the right amount of healthy fats has also been noted to improve T levels and optimize your health in more general terms.

 Key Takeaways: The right amount of protein, carbs and healthy fats keeps your body in check and allows for optimal levels of testosterone.